George Stiebel: Life

-Stiebel left school at the age of 14, worked first for a carpenter and then at the age of 19 at the famous Ferry Inn in Jamaica, between Kingston and Spanish Town.
+Stiebel left school at the age of 14, worked first for a carpenter and then at the age of 19 at the celebrated Ferry Inn in Jamaica, between Kingston and Spanish Town.
 With the start-up capital that his father gave him in the 1840s, he was able to buy one and later two more ships and set up sea transport between North and South America.
-In the late colonial period of Cuba, he switched to a more lucrative arms trade, which is why he had to stay in prison for a while.
+In the late colonial period of Cuba, he switched to the lucrative arms trade, which cost him a prison term.
 In 1851 he married the missionary's daughter Magdalene Baker (1825–1892), with whom he had children Sigismund (1852–1871) and Theresa (1856–1922).

-After his ship is said to have sunk off the coast of Venezuela in 1856, he returned a wealthy man in 1873.
+After his ship supposedly sank off the coast of Venezuela in 1856, Stiebel returned a wealthy man in 1873.
 With three other black men he is said to have discovered a gold mine, which is said to have had a monthly income of 80,000 pounds sterling for several years.
 While the others gave away their shares at a ridiculous price, he kept his shares and became a millionaire when the mine was later capitalized for $16,000,000.

-He acquired 99 properties in Jamaica, including two sugar plantations, a wharf at Church Street, Great Salt Pond and a cattle pen at Minard in the Saint Ann's Bay District.
-After the Church of England's ownership of the Devon Penn in Kingston, which had been granted to the Geneva minister James Zeller in 1644, expired in October 1879, George Stiebel was able to erect his representative Devon House there two years later.
+Stiebel acquired 99 properties in Jamaica, including two sugar plantations, a wharf at Church Street, Great Salt Pond and a cattle pen at Minard in the Saint Ann's Bay District.
+After the Church of England's ownership of the Devon Penn in Kingston, which had been granted to the Geneva minister James Zeller in 1644, expired in October 1879, Stiebel was able to erect his representative Devon House there two years later.
 Located in a park, the neoclassical mansion, built in 1881, is now one of the sights of the city of Kingston.

 George Stiebel died on 29 June 1896 at Devon House with no close family members beside him, his death was witnessed by Theophilus Beanswell.
 His daughter who was in England with his five grandchildren was not able to attend his funeral.
 He died a year after both his grandson Douglas Jackson (1884–1895) and son-in-law Richard Hill Jackson (1845–1895) died.
 They died within one week of each other at Devon House.